 - Senior Securities.
 We may issue debt securities, other evidences of indebtedness (including borrowings under our line of credit) and possibly preferred stock, up to the maximum amount permitted by the 1940 Act.
 The 1940 Act currently permits us, as a business development company, to issue debt securities, and preferred stock, which we refer to collectively as senior securities, in amounts such that our asset coverage, as defined in the 1940 Act, is at least 200% after each issuance of senior securities.
 As a result of issuing senior securities, we will be exposed to the risks associated with leverage.
 Although borrowing money for investments increases the potential for gain, it also increases the risk of a loss.
-A decrease in the value of our investments will have a greater impact on the value of our common stock to the extent that we have borrowed funds.
+A decrease in the value of our investments will have a greater impact on the value of our common stock to the extent that we have borrowed money to make investments.
+There is a possibility that the costs of borrowing could exceed the income we receive on the investments we make with such borrowed funds.
 In addition, our ability to pay distributions or incur additional indebtedness would be restricted if asset coverage is not at least twice our indebtedness.
-If the value of our indebtedness at time when a sale, to the extent possible given the limited market for many of our investments, may be disadvantageous.
+If the value of our assets declines, we might be unable to satisfy that test.
+If this happens, we may be required to liquidate a portion of our loan portfolio and repay a portion of our indebtedness at a time when a sale, to the extent possible given the limited market for many of our investments, may be disadvantageous.
 Furthermore, any amounts that we use to service our indebtedness will not be available for distributions to our stockholders. - Common Stock.
 Because we are constrained in our ability to issue debt for the reasons given above, we are dependent on the issuance of equity as a financing source.
 If we raise additional funds by issuing more common stock or senior securities convertible into or exchangeable for our common stock, the percentage ownership of our stockholders at the time of the issuance would decrease and our common stock may experience dilution.
 In addition, any convertible or exchangeable securities that we issue in the future may have rights, preferences and privileges more favorable than those of our common stock.
 In addition, under the 1940 Act, we will generally not be able to issue additional shares of our common stock at a price below net asset value per share to purchasers, other than to our existing stockholders, through a rights offering without first obtaining the approval of our stockholders and our independent directors.
 If we were to sell shares of our common stock below our then current net asset value per share, such sales would result in an immediate dilution to the net asset value per share.
 This dilution would occur as a result of the sale of shares at a price below the then current net asset value per share of our common stock and a proportionately greater decrease in a stockholder's interest in our earnings and assets and voting interest in us than the increase in our assets resulting from such issuance.
 For example, if we sell an additional 10% of our common stock at a 5% discount from net asset value, a stockholder who does not participate in that offering for its proportionate interest will suffer net asset value dilution of up to 0.5% or \$5 per \$1,000 of net asset value.
 This imposes constraints on our ability to raise capital when our common stock is trading at below net asset value, as it has for the last year.